abhayrobotics/linkedIn-clone/README.md

 - profile photo change on refresh bug
 - overflow-scroll not working in message ✅`
 - scroll to current msg pending
+- click on messaging to open and not on up arrow only

 ## standard